HuixiaLuScienceRocks/bugs_CG_AAmodel_MDsimulation_by_Gromacs/Readme.md

 CLA   	         367

-Then the "gmx_mpi grompp ... ... " will be able to generate the xxx.tpr file without fetal error.
+Then the "gmx_mpi grompp ... ... " will be able to generate the xxx.tpr file without fatal error.

 ---------------------------------------------------------------------------------------------------------
 ### To be continued... ...